 Although in the vast majority of cases a student's time passes in a trouble-free manner, there can be occasional problems.
 These might be personal in nature, or stem from failure to make progress with research.
 The Faculty is committed to the welfare of students and there are various people you can turn to for help and advice.

 The first, of course, is your Supervisor; a second is your Adviser.
-In addition, the Director of Postgraduate Education (DPE) and the Research Student Adviser (RSA) / Postgraduate Welfare Adviser (PWA) are available to offer help and guidance to research students in difficulties, and to act as moderators in case of a complaint or disciplinary matter.
+In addition, the Director of Postgraduate Education (DPE) and the DAMTP Research Student Adviser (RSA) or DPMMS Postgraduate Welfare Adviser (PWA) are available to offer help and guidance to research students in difficulties.
+The DPE may act as moderator in case of a complaint or disciplinary matter (see below).
 Please contact one of them as soon as possible if there is a problem that is hindering your progress.
 Contact details are available in Section 6.

-Students with personal difficulties may also turn to their College Tutor, or the University Counselling Service.
+Students with personal difficulties may also turn to their College Tutor, the Postgraduate Wellbeing Service or the University Counselling Service.
 The Students' Unions' Advice Service provide independent advice for anything ranging from procedural matters to welfare support.
 Their website also lists all the University's support organisations.